EarthBigData/openSAR/DATA_HOWTO.md

 Download and unzip the test [installation_testdata.zip](data/installation_testdata.zip).

-A folder <YOUR-DATA-PATH>/testdata will be created.
-This is the path to change to in the InstallationTest notebook.
+A folder *testdata* will be created.

 ## HOW TO OBTAIN THE TRAINING DATA